 Installing twin wall flue through the house

-A bedroom or a storage space is a great example where toys or curtains may easily get too close from the flue/chimney.
-In this situation, guarding is more commonly done by boxing the flue in, although some type of mesh is still a way to do it.
-We recommend solid boxing in because, it means that nothing can accidentally fall into the void.
-You also need consider the fact that, there is ventilation where the twin wall passes through the floor.
+A bedroom or a storage space is a great example where toys or curtains may easily get too close to the flue/chimney.
+In this situation, guarding is more commonly done by boxing the flue in, although some type of mesh is still a way to do it. in normal conditions curtains etc can not catch fire.
+But in the unlikely event of an internal chimney fire; the flue will be so hot that curtains, sheets etc can catch fire when too close to the flue.

 The passage through the floor can be done with:

 - a Ventilated Firestop plate (aka spacer) against the ceiling (in practice customers often take a round trim plate); and

 - a Vented Floor support on the floor.